 Proof of hunter education

-You can prove that you’ve completed hunter education by obtaining a hunter education course Certificate of Completion (this certificate is called a “blue card” in Utah) or by using a hunting license from a previous year with your hunter education number noted on the license.
+You can prove that you’ve completed hunter education by obtaining a hunter education card (called a “blue card” in Utah) or by using a hunting license from a previous year with your hunter education number noted on the license.

 How to take hunter education